 7. Professionalism The teacher demonstrates a commitment to professional ethics, collaborates and communicates appropriately, and takes responsibility for personal professional growth that results in the enhancement of student learning.
 Areas of strength: Areas needing work/strategies for improving performance: 8.
 Student Academic Progress The work of the teacher results in acceptable, measurable, and appropriate student academic progress.
-The work of the teacher results in acceptable, measurable, and appropriate student academic progress.
-Areas of strength:
+Areas of strength: Areas needing work/strategies for improving performance: